CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 Used virus protection software MUST be supplied with current signatures.
 The antivirus concept MUST set the update strategy.
 This includes the reference to signatures, their distribution methods and the frequency of updating.
 The reference and distribution of signatures can be automated.
 The receipt of virus signatures by OT systems MUST NOT take place directly from the Internet, but must be done indirectly via a proxy or virus signature distribution service.
 The interface systems MUST be operated separately from the OT environment in a standalone zone (eg, DMZ).

-### 3.2 Standard requirementsTogether with the basic requirements, the following requirements correspond to the state of the art in the area of ​​operating and control technology.
+### 3.2 Standard requirements
+Together with the basic requirements, the following requirements correspond to the state of the art in the area of ​​operating and control technology.
 They SHOULD be implemented in principle.

 #### IND.1.A4 Documentation of the OT infrastructure